Lucevar/npc-outfit-diversity/docs/changelogs/npcs.md

 **Luspinian Hertarian**
 * Community Equipment Integration - RuffinVangarr's Dreugh Armor

+**Luven**
+* NOD: Gave him the atronach armor from Danke's Armors, because he and Goris are kinda edgelordy.
+Ditched the pauldrons though, they were just a bit tooo silly.

 ## M
 **Madaynu Aravel**
 * Rogues Gallery - Head from TD